Criminal Justice

 - Work ethic

-Graduates of the Bachelor of Science in Criminal Justice program will be prepared to pursue the following careers:
+Graduates of the Bachelor of Science in Criminal Justice Studies program will be prepared to pursue the following careers:

 - Homicide Detective